Bryonych/DivideAndConquer/README.md

-Assignment to solver skyline problem by divide and conquer
+Assignment to solve skyline problem by divide and conquer